Population (2020): 34.8 million

 The country’s other natural resources include copper, gold, iron, natural gas, and ore.
 Saudi Arabia’s manufacturing sector has constantly expanded since 1976 to produce a wide range of products, from fertilisers to rolled steel and plastic products2.

 The Saudi government continues to support varied manufacturing businesses, as well as the effort to move away from oil dependence.
-Singapore businesses should note there is room for more than oil & gas-related enterprises in Saudi Arabia.
+Singapore businesses should note there is room for more than oil & gas-related enterprises in Saudi Arabia with the government looking to increase their non-oil revenues exponentially by 2030.
+Sectors of focus are primarily education, infrastructure and tourism.

 Enterprise Singapore operates an overseas centre in the Saudi capital of Riyadh, to assist Singapore businesses expanding into the Middle East.
 You will also be supported by bilateral agreements signed between Saudi Arabia and Singapore to facilitate cross-border trade on both sides.